 "To prove an abuse of discretion, the petitioner must demonstrate that the [resolution of the underlying claim involves issues that] are debatable among jurists of reason; that a court could resolve the issues [in a different manner]; or that the questions are adequate to deserve encouragement to proceed further."
 (Citations omitted; internal quotation marks omitted.)
 Owens v.
 Commissioner of Correction, 63 Conn.
 App.
-829, 830-31, 779 A.2d 165, cert. denied, 258 Conn.
-905, 782 A.2d 138 (2001), citing Strickland v.
-Washington, supra, 466 U.S. 694; see also Bunkley v.
-Commissioner of Correction, 222 Conn.
-444, 445, 610 A.2d 598 (1992).
+829, 830- 31, 779 A.2d 165, cert. denied, 258 Conn.
+905, 782 A.2d 136 (2001).

-After reviewing the record and briefs, we conclude that the petitioner has failed to make a substantial showing that he has been denied a state or federal constitutional right and, further, that he has failed to sustain his burden of persuasion that the denial of his petition for certification to appeal from the denying of his petition for a writ of habeas corpus was a clear abuse of discretion or that an injustice has been done.
+After reviewing the record and briefs, we conclude that the petitioner has failed to make a substantial showing that he has been denied a state or federal constitutional right and, further, that he has failed to sustain his burden of persuasion that the denial of his petition for certification to appeal from the denial of his petition for a writ of habeas corpus was a clear abuse of discretion or that an injustice has been done.
 See Simms v.
 Warden, supra, 230 Conn.
 612.